-- 1) Measure This takes you to the measure screen where a majority of the measurement tasks are performed.
-You may also access the measure screen by pressing the Measure key. - Sections Menu This is where a section can be Opened, Deleted or a New one created.
+- Measure This takes you to the measure screen where a majority of the measurement tasks are performed.
+You may also access the measure screen by pressing the Measure key. - Sections This is where a section can be Opened, Deleted or a New one created.
 The Sections Setup is made up of three groups of ten sections.
-These different groups are accessed using the Soft-Keys "1-10", "11-20", "21-30" located at the bottom of the screen.
+These different groups are

-- Download Section Selecting this option will send the currently opened section data to your computer. - Meter Setup The Meter setup screen is available by selecting this option.
-The Meter Settings screen is used to manage your current meters, including naming, assigning serial numbers, and entering calibrations for non-standard meters. - 5) System Preferences This menu item opens the Preferences and System Settings sub menu where you can set time and date, change auto power off settings, Baud rate, turn on and off beep tones for the keypad and meter, adjust the contrast of the display, and adjust the units (SAE/English or Metric).
+- accessed using the Soft-Keys "1-10", "11-20", "21-30" located at the bottom of the screen. - 3) Connections Selecting this option will open the Connections Screen where you can download your AquaCalc measurements. - 4) Meter s The Meters screen is available by selecting this option.
+The Meters screen is used to manage your current meters, including naming, assigning serial numbers, and entering calibrations for non-standard meters. - 5) Preferences This menu item opens the Preferences and System Settings sub menu where you can set time and date, change auto power off settings, Baud rate, turn on and off beep tones for the keypad and meter, adjust the contrast of the display, and adjust the units (SAE/English or Metric).
 The Date and Time Soft-Keys will also take you to System Preferences.